The picture above is what the HAM’R will look like – a 24 inch, .810 inch, full bull barrel with no taper.

 The HAM’R uses less powder than a 30-30.
 With the events of the past few years, powder is harder to find.
 Using less for the same terminal effect is prudent.

 223 brass is easier to find and cheaper than 30-30.

 As well, many shooters under 50 don’t want to buy an old timey cartridge like the 30-30.
 It uses ancient flat nose or round nose bullet designs.
-And let’s face it, pointed bullets retain more energy than the blunt ones which means hunters can shoot a little farther than with a 30-30.
+And let’s face it, pointed bullets retain more energy than the blunt ones which means hunters can shoot a little farther with a 300 HAM’R.